Guy-Shaw/pmmv/README.md

-So, we should be able to get the expressive power of perl, combined with the safety features of `mmv`, and do all that while still keeping with a Unix tools philosophy.
+So, we should be able to get the expressive power of perl, combined with the safety features of `mmv`, and do all that while avoiding problems with shell quoting and evaluation, and still keeping with a Unix tools philosophy.

 ## Other improvements